Google

 Celebrating Chinese New Year in Penang, Malaysia

 Here are a few photos from our Chinese New Year celebration in Penang, Malaysia.
-It was a great start to the Year of the Tiger!
+It was a great start to the New Year!

 We had some of the more popular dishes for our Chinese New Year banquet on New Year's Eve: